-It promotes economic diversification in terms of sectoral needs through various clusters, in collaboration with other public institutions (ie, Andorra Telecom, ACTUA and FEDA).
+It promotes economic diversification in terms of sectoral needs through various clusters, in collaboration with other public institutions (ie, Andorra Telecom, Andorra Business, and Forces Elèctriques d'Andorra or FEDA).
 Disruptive innovation is achieved with the cluster of blockchain.

-The CEA's initiative has crystallised in the creation of the And-Blockchain association, the purpose of which is the creation of a flourishing Andorran ecosystem of DLT/blockchain projects under a regulatory framework.
+The CEA's initiative has crystallised in the creation of the AndBlockchain association, the purpose of which is the creation of a flourishing Andorran ecosystem of DLT/blockchain projects under a regulatory framework.